ksaittis/hello-world-api/README.md

 For example if the dynamodb is missing that will trigger an internal server error and a critical log which will trigger the following flow
 ![Hello World API](diagrams/monitoring.png)

+## Alert

+Terraform currently deploys only a single cloudwatch alarms which triggers if the number of lambda invocations is higher than 10 in one minute (as we are not expecting to have many users as of now and we want to be notified if someone is spamming our api which can lead to high aws bills)